guardian/techtime/Coding Challenges/Space-Battle/readme.md

 ## How do I join (or just keep an eye on it) ?

 For Guardian staff: join us at the Hangouts Chat "Weekly Coding Challenge" channel.
 For external players: just drop Pascal a line (github handle: **shtukas**).

+Players need a userkey that is given away upon request (there isn't a self service userkey end point for the moment).

 ## Where can I find the server ?